 While past 2-way industry uses the "watts" figure, competent companies, such as Motorola provide supplemental training to LMR technicians in better practices and methods to perform their jobs, by forgetting the "watts" and "volts" figures and work with logarithmic figures instead.
 This philosophy will be realized in this entire document.
 One other note that this document has antenna gain (and some other types) figures are sometimes rounded off to the nearest dB for ease of calculations for readers only for educational reasons.
 Obviously, real field figures could have fractional amounts.

 Figure 1 shows a basic station.
-Normally youíd have a transmitter-receiver unit, typically in the same chassis, with (proper length) cables connecting to a 3-port device, called a duplexer; with the common port connected to the antenna.
+Normally, youíd have a transmitter-receiver unit, typically in the same chassis, with (proper length) cables connecting to a 3-port device, called a duplexer; with the common port connected to the antenna.
 Shown here is a basic band-reject for this study.
 More commonly is the pass/reject type duplexer, for the advantage of additional filtering outside the repeaterís frequencies and normally a slight increase in insertion losses however, gaining in system performance.
 Since the price tag is still manageable for the latter type, its recommended to use this type for all sites with other stations nearby.
+Many site owners require this type of band-pass protection as well.

 Typical feed line loss is 2 dB, while the typical antennas used today are around 6 dB gain.
 Also shown is the optional isolator, with its associated low pass filter.
 This filter is mandatory for proper isolator operation, especially if there are other stations at the site.
 For the Motorola Quantar having a single stage isolator built-in the unit, its unknown (at this time) if thereís also a LPF built-in as well.
 If not, second harmonics can penetrate the isolator and do more harm than good.